 The directors have reviewed the Company's budget and cash flow forecast for the year ahead.
-On the basis of this review, and in light of the current financial position of the Company, the directors are satisfied that the Company has sufficient funds for the foreseeable future to continue as a going concern.
+On the basis of this review, and in light of the current financial position of the Company and financial assistance from MTN Holdings, the directors are satisfied that the Company has sufficient funds for the foreseeable future to continue as a going concern.
+However, due to the factors set out in Note 21 the directors have concluded that a material uncertainty exists around the application of the going concern assumption for the Company over the next 12-month period.

-The annual financial statements set out on pages 18 to 50, which have been prepared on the going concern basis, were approved by the board on 31 March 2020 and were signed on its behalf by:
+The annual financial statements set out on pages 19 to 53, which have been prepared on the going concern basis, were approved by the board on 23 April 2021 and were signed on its behalf by: